Holographic Floquet states in low dimensions (II): Conductivities

-the modulus $\gamma$ is the non-linear conductivity whose value is plotted in Fig.\,\ref{fig:J_ov_E}.
-The phase $\delta$ encodes the angle between the instantaneous vectors $\vec j=(j_x,j_y)$ and $\vec E=(E_x,E_y)$.
+the modulus $\gamma$ is the non-linear conductivity, whose value is plotted in Fig. \ref{fig:NLconduct}.
+The phase $\delta$ encodes the angle between the instantaneous vectors $\vec{J}=(J_x,J_y)$ and $\vec{E}=(E_x,E_y)$.
 This is why we will refer to $\delta$ as the angle, even if we use complex instead of vector notation.
-For a given $|E|$ this relative angle controls the Joule heating \eqref{jouleheating}
+For a given $|E|$ this relative angle controls the Joule heating,

-Its microscopic origin is unclear although we will make an attempt to put forward a consistent picture after we have collected all the bits an pieces.
+Its microscopic origin is unclear although we will make an attempt to put forward a consistent picture after we have collected all the bits and pieces.

-For Minkowski embeddings $\vec j$ and $\vec E$ are perpendicular and $q=0$.
+For Minkowski embeddings, $\vec{J}$ and $\vec{E}$ are perpendicular and $q=0$.
 This is consistent with the picture of the polarization of the meson condensate into dipoles aligned with the electric field.
-It leaves two possibilities for $\delta = \pm \pi/2$.
-In ref. \cite{Kinoshita_2019} only the positive sign was considered, as it is natural to think that the polarization and the electric field are parallel vectors.
+It leaves two possibilities for $\delta$: $\delta = \pm \pi/2$.
+In \cite{Kinoshita_2017}, only the positive sign was considered, as it is natural to think that the polarization and the electric field are parallel vectors.
 We will show here that the existence of both signs is a natural consequence of the presence of Floquet suppression points.

-In Fig.\,\ref{fig:deltaBHrh0p7} we observe the behaviour of the relative angle $\delta$ as we scan embeddings along the horizontal lines of constant $|E|$ while increasing $\Omega$, as shown in the right plot.
-As usual, BH (Minkowski) embeddings belong to solid (dashed) segments.
+In Fig. \ref{fig:deltaBHrh0p7} we observe the behavior of the relative angle $\delta$ as we scan embeddings along the horizontal lines of constant $|E|$ while increasing $\Omega$, as shown in the right plot.
+As usual, solid (dashed) lines correspond to BH (Minkowski) embeddings.
 On the left plot, using the same color coding, we can see the value of the angle, $\delta$, as we move along these sets of solutions.
-Notice the jumps $\delta = \pi/2 \rightarrow - \pi/2$ that occur within the dashed segment, i.e. for Minkowski embeddings.
+Notice the jumps $\delta = \pi/2 \to - \pi/2$ that occur within the dashed segment, i.e. for Minkowski embeddings.
 They seem to reflect a discontinuous transition but this is not the case.
-Indeed, looking at the right plot in Fig.\,\ref{fig:J_ov_E} we see that, precisely at those points, we find a vanishing value for the module of the polarization current $\gamma=0\Rightarrow |j|=0$.
-The corresponding $\Omega$ frequencies have been signalled with a dot on the right plot in Fig.\,\ref{fig:deltaBHrh0p7}.
-Joining all such Floquet suppression points yields the green dashed curve which is, precisely, the same curve represented in the lower left plot of Fig.\,\ref{fig:3Dj}, also in (solid) green.
+Indeed, looking at the right plot in Fig. \ref{fig:NLconduct} we see that, precisely at those points, we find a vanishing value for the module of the polarization current $\gamma=0\to |J|=0$.
+The corresponding $\Omega$ frequencies have been signalled with a dot on the right plot in Fig. \ref{fig:deltaBHrh0p7}.
+Joining all such Floquet suppression points yields the almost vertical green dashed curve of Fig. \ref{fig:deltaBHrh0p7} which is, precisely, the same curve represented in the lower left plot of Fig. \ref{fig:3Dj}, also in (solid) green.